SeuHkx/koa2-typescript-startkit/README.md

-### Koa2 Typescript startkit
+## Koa2 Typescript startkit
+---

-> This is a simple quick boilerplate instructing how configure TypeScript to work with Koa2
+> This is a simple quick Koa2 boilerplate with TypeScript

-#### Quick Start
+### Quick Start